matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 ## Now read on regardless of age:

-The reason I start with this is to get you in the frame of mind that these devices/platforms are not a defacto.
+The reason I start with this is to remind you that these devices/platforms are not a defacto.
 They are adopted, by us, seemingly willingly.
 And likewise they can be un-adopted, by us, hopefully willingly.

 Though they seem like omnipotent behemoths they are just the current establishment.
 Bigger institutions have come and gone.
 What will be the status quo in 5 years?
 In 20 years?
 In 50 years?
 Well that will be for us to decide since we _choose_ which platform to focus our attention on and these platforms constantly compete for that attention.